Sednaya Prison

-On 8 December 2024, the prison was captured by rebel forces as they advanced into Damascus.
-The prison administration agreed to surrender the facility in exchange for their safe withdrawal.
-Following the takeover, the remaining inmates in the "white" building were released.
-Rebel forces however, required several additional days to break into the larger "red" building.
+On 8 December 2024, the prison fell into the hands of Syrian opposition forces after the prison administration agreed to surrender the facility in exchange for their safe withdrawal amidst the opposition offensive into Damascus.
+Subsequently, the remaining prisoners in the "white" building were released.
+Rebel forces, however, required several additional days to break into the larger "red" building.

-After the prison's capture, the Syrian caretaker government headed by the ex-Hay'at Tahrir al-Sham published a list of escaped prison staff, who are now among the most wanted fugitives in Syria, second only to members of the Assad family.
+In the aftermath of the fall of the Assad regime during the opposition offensives, the Syrian caretaker government compiled and publicly released a list of escaped Sednaya Prison personnel, who are now among the most wanted fugitives in Syria—second only to members of the Assad family.